 \section{The oscillator - Kepler correspondence}

 The geometric construction of the previous section, and eqn. (\ref{LeCi}) in particular, swaps \emph{oscillator trajectories} with \emph{Keplerian} ones.
 One can wonder if the correspondence can be extended also to the \emph{dynamics}.
-At first sight, the answer seems to be negative: differentiating $z=w^2$ w.r.t. time and using the eqn. of motion (\ref{oscilleq}) of $w$ yields a rather complicated expression which is manifestly different from (\ref{keplereq}).
-This mismatch is also seen by expressing the areal velocity [half of the angular momentum] derived using that of the oscillator, \beq I_p=|z|^2\theta'=2|z|I_{osc} \eeq [where we used $\theta=2\gamma$], which \emph{can not be a constant of the motion} therefore, unless $|z(t)|$ is a constant i.e., with the exception of circular trajectories.
+At first sight, the answer seems to be negative: differentiating $z=w^2$ w.r.t. $\tau$ the eqn. of motion (\ref{oscilleq}) of $w$ yields a rather complicated expression which is manifestly different from (\ref{keplereq}).
+This mismatch is also seen by expressing Kepler's areal velocity [i.e. half of the angular momentum] derived using that of the oscillator, \beq I_{K}=|z|^2\theta'=2|z|I_{osc} \eeq [where we used $\theta=2\gamma$], which \emph{can not be a constant of the motion} therefore, unless $|z(t)|$ is a constant i.e., with the exception of circular trajectories.
 In other words, Kepler's 2nd law is not in general satisfied.

-But, eqn. (\ref{IpIo}) shows also the way to resolve the contradiction: \emph{time}, or more precisely \emph{the affine parameter used along the trajectories, should be redefined}.
+But eqn. (\ref{IpIo}) shows also the way to resolve the contradiction: \emph{time}, or more precisely \emph{the parameter used along the trajectories, should be redefined}.
 Let us indeed consider an arbitrary oscillator-motion $w(\tau)$, and define the new ``time'' along the trajectory as

 i.e., $\dot{(\,\cdot\,)}=|w|^{-2}(\,\cdot\,)'$.
 Then, using (\ref{oscilleq}),